 (l) All backfill materials shall be screened gravel with no stone larger than 1.5 inches and shall be compacted to 95% ASTM 1557.

-(m) Bedding for the cistern shall consist of a minimum of 12 inches of 0.75 inch to 1.5 inch, crushed washed stone, compacted.
+(m) Bedding for the cistern shall consist of a minimum of 12 inches of 0.75 inch to 1.5 inch crushed, washed stone, compacted.
 No fill shall be used under the stone.

 (n) The cistern shall be designed and installed so it will not float when empty.

-(o) The entire tank will be guaranteed to be watertight (leak proof) by the installer for one year.
+(o) The entire tank will be guaranteed to be watertight (leakproof) by the installer for one year.

 (p) The design engineer for the cistern will inspect all steps of the installation and provide a report of conformity with the specifications to the Fire Department.